 - What is my own position in the world and what is the purpose that I will carry with me into my life after Brown?

-- Reciprocal Community Partnerships - Meaningful and sustained social change requires respectful and effective collaboration.
-Brown students apply their considerable skills, talents, and concerns to addressing issues of social injustices while learning first-hand about the assets and strengths in area neighborhoods, families, and residents.
+- Reciprocal Community Partnerships: Meaningful and sustained social change requires respectful and effective collaboration.
+Brown students apply their skills, convictions and academic pursuits to real world situations, addressing issues of social injustices while learning first-hand about the assets and strengths in area neighborhoods, families, and residents.
 Strong, long-term relationships with community members and partner organizations are an essential component of success.